sgmurphy/wordpress-plugins/all-in-one-seo-pack/readme.txt

 * **Local Business Maps** - embed maps directly on your location pages to allow your customers to easily find your location with driving directions and reviews.
 * **Local Business Opening Hours** - display the hours that your local business is open or closed.
 * **Breadcrumbs** - output a breadcrumb trail for your current page or post.
+* **Author Bio** - display an author bio for the author of your current post or author archive page.
+* **Author Name** - display the name of the author of your current post or author archive page.
+* **Reviewer Name** - display the name of the reviewer of your current post.

 **After reading this feature list, you can probably imagine why AIOSEO is the best WordPress SEO plugin in the market.**